Aliases for ATXN3 Gene

 External Ids for ATXN3 Gene

 Machado-Joseph disease, also known as spinocerebellar ataxia-3, is an autosomal dominant neurologic disorder.
 The protein encoded by this gene contains (CAG)n repeats in the coding region, and the expansion of these repeats from the normal 12-44 to 52-86 is one cause of Machado-Joseph disease.
 There is a negative correlation between the age of onset and CAG repeat numbers.
 Alternatively spliced transcript variants encoding different isoforms have been described for this gene. [provided by RefSeq, Jul 2016]

 GeneCards Summary for ATXN3 Gene

 ATXN3 (Ataxin 3) is a Protein Coding gene.
-Diseases associated with ATXN3 include Machado-Joseph Disease and Machado-Joseph Disease Type 3.
-Among its related pathways are Deubiquitination and Chks in Checkpoint Regulation.
+Diseases associated with ATXN3 include Machado-Joseph Disease and Machado-Joseph Disease Type 1.
+Among its related pathways are Akt Signaling and Protein processing in endoplasmic reticulum.
 GO annotations related to this gene include identical protein binding and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is ATXN3L.

 UniProtKB/Swiss-Prot for ATXN3 Gene